andresKillem/genome-devops-code-challenge/README.md

 # Andres Munoz Genome code challenge
-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture, please refer to the page of the documentation for more information.
 This application is configured for Service Discovery and Configuration with .
 On launch, it will refuse to start if it is not able to connect to .

 ## Project Structure